 I’ve always associated the Shriners with Laurel and Hardy in the movie where they have to go to a convention and they’re both wearing a fez.
+But Shriners are a fascinating sub-set of the Freemasons.

 That might have been a Shriner convention because that’s the required headwear for this society within the Freemason order.
 With nearly half a million members in the United States, they are little known outside the US and, correct if I’m wrong, claim a kind of bond/link/influence from the Knights Templar.